wger-project/docs/docs/production/docker.rst

 The docker image comes with a default set of exercises, but due to the size of the dataset, no ingredients.
-You can manually sync the datasets from the wger.de (or any other wger instance) API with the following commands:
+You can manually sync the datasets from the wger.de instance (or any other) with the following commands:

 .. code-block:: bash